GaloisInc/cryptol-specs/README.md

 # Contributing
 You can contribute to this project by submitting issues or bug reports.
+Please see our [gold standard spec criteria](https://github.com/GaloisInc/cryptol-specs/wiki/Reviewing-guidelines) for details on what a good executable specification looks like.
+At this time, we have not completed a style guide, but we have [an issue](https://github.com/GaloisInc/cryptol-specs/issues/5) that may contain some preliminary guidelines.